 5. Honda CR-V

 The Honda CR-V gets a G rating from the IIHS for crashworthiness and front crash prevention, though it’s headlights only garner an acceptable rating.
-Honda enthusiasts can improve the functionality of headlights with aftermarket parts though, and the CR-V’s all-wheel drive does help keep you stable on the road.
+This car is great for a growing family, and the CR-V’s all-wheel drive does help keep you stable on the road.
 Honda Sensing also supports drivers with intelligent road departure, collision mitigation and lane keeping systems.

 6. Toyota Highlander

-The Highlander scores a G rating from the IIHS on all major components except headlights, which get an
+The Highlander scores a G rating from the IIHS on all major components except for its headlights, which get an

 7. Honda Ridgeline